syncfusion-content/winui-docs/winui/Date-Picker/Dropdown-Header-Customization.md

 ## Setting hints in dropdown header

 You can add a hints in dropdown header by using the [DropDownHeader](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DropDownHeader) property.
 The dropdown hints will be shown only by setting the [ShowDropDownHeader](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_ShowDropDownHeader) property values as `true`.
-Otherwise, drop down header will not be shown.
+Otherwise, dropdown header will not be shown.
 The default value of `DropDownHeader` property is `null` and `ShowDropDownHeader` property is `false`.

 {% tabs %}
 {% highlight XAML %}